 Grant Wood Fellow Talk: Elena Smyrniotis

 Her recent exhibitions include a solo show at PINEA-LINEA DA COSTA (Rota, Spain), Artlink Contemporary Gallery (Fort Wayne, IN), and the Snite Museum of Art (Notre Dame, IN), where she received the Walter Beardsley Award in 2017.
-She is a regular participant, and in 2018 was a guest of honor, in the International Art & Design Exhibition at Selcuk University (Konya, Turkey).
+She is a regular participant in the International Art & Design Exhibition at Selcuk University (Konya, Turkey), and in 2018 was a guest of honor.

 Smyrniotis has held fellowships and teaching positions in cultural institutions around the world.
 Most recently she was a fellow at the Rome Global Gateway in cooperation with the Capitoline Museums, the Hertziana Library, and Geographical Society of Italy in Rome; led a printmaking workshop at the Gems Metropole School in Dubai, UAE; and participated in a painting workshop at the Painting School of Montmiral in Montmiral, France.
 She has taught printmaking and drawing courses at the University of Notre Dame and the University of Saint Francis, and was the 2019 Visiting Artist at the School of Creative Arts at the University of Saint Francis.
 She is also a founder and director of the Art and Architectural School for Children in Ufa, Russia.
 As a member of a global community Smyrniotis embraces her international involvements and her commitment to education through culture.

 Individuals with disabilities are encouraged to attend all University of Iowa–sponsored events.
 If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact in advance at